ShaharAshe/matrix_operations_cython/README.md

 - `matrix.cpp`: The C++ source file for matrix operations.
 - `matrix.h`: The header file for matrix operations.
 - `matrix_operations.ipynb`: Jupyter Notebook for interactive exploration of matrix operations.

-Follow the setup instructions to compile the shared library and the Cython code, and then run the Jupyter Notebook.
+- `main.py`: Entry point for the standalone application.
+- `matrix_app.py`: Contains the `MatrixApp` class and the main application logic.
+- `matrix_operations.py`: Contains the logic for performing matrix operations.

 ## 👥 Authors